Friends of MM trip to Nepal - Nepal

 Value of Your Visit

-The value of your visit is hard to describe in just a few words.
-In a few words, it creates wealth for the future of communities and it gives tremendous self-esteem to people in the mountains who would like to improve, and yet maintain their traditional culture.
+The value of your visit is hard to describe in just a few words, but it creates wealth for the future of communities and it gives tremendous self-esteem to people in the mountains who would like to improve, and yet maintain their traditional culture.
 This is such a common problem with indigenous communities around the world, but here it is working in a positive way.

 Type of People